Josip Juranović: Union Berlin

 On 22 January 2023, Juranović signed for Bundesliga side Union Berlin for £7.5 million plus additional add-ons.

 International career

-On 14 January 2017, Juranović made his international debut in the third-place playoff of 2017 China Cup against China, Croatia lost 5-4 on penalties after a goalless draw.
+On 14 January 2017, Juranović debuted for the Croatian senior squad. in the third-place playoff of 2017 China Cup against China, Croatia lost 5-4 on penalties after a goalless draw.

-On 17 May 2021, he was selected in Croatia's 26-man squad for the UEFA Euro 2020.
-He played two games for the team in the tournament, a 3–1 win against Scotland in the group stage and a 5–3 defeat by Spain in the Round of 16.
+On 17 May 2021, Juranović was selected in Croatia's 26-man squad for the UEFA Euro 2020.
+He played two games for the team in the tournament, a 3–1 victory against Scotland in the group stage and a 5–3 loss against Spain in the Round of 16.

 On 9 November 2022, Juranović was selected in Croatia's 26-man squad for the 2022 FIFA World Cup.
-They were eliminated in the semi-final against Argentina.
-They played their last game on 17 December in a 2–1 victory against Morocco; finishing in third-place.
+They were eliminated in the semi-final against Argentina and played their last game on 17 December in a 2–1 victory against Morocco; finishing in third place.